 Management platform (M2M Service Provider’s Platform)

 The management platform stores the data collected by M2M devices.
-This also manages the access control to the stored data.
+This also has authorization function that manages the access control to the stored data.

 Data provider

 A data provider is a user of services from application service providers.
 The user subscribes services, and the management platform starts to collect data related to the user and its services.
 In case that a service requires personal information of a user, such data are collected by the management platform.
 So the user becomes the data provider.